rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

 **Step 2:**

-Adjust the `PackageRepository` CR accordingly to use the new `secret` and to ultimately authenticate to your registry:
+Adjust the `PackageRepository` CR accordingly to use the new `secret` and to ultimately authenticate with your registry:

 ```shell
 k -n tanzu-package-repo-global edit packagerepositories.packaging.carvel.dev tanzu-packages-offline